SafetyCulture/safetyculture-sdk-python/README.md

 See `example_user_listing.csv` in `safetyculture-sdk-python/tools/sync_users` for an example.

 The first row must contain the column headings and will be ignored by the tool.
+Any row that contains more than one groups, must surround the list of groups with double quotes.

 To run the tool:
 Open a command-line terminal and navigate to the directory called `safetyculture-sdk-python/tools/sync_users`